 Yet, despite the availability of personalization tools in the pre-click stage, few advertisers can target meaningful segments that convert.
 Exacerbating that problem is the lack of tools to continue personalization in the post-click stage.
 On top of that, many advertisers still don’t recognize personalization as a tactic to be used on landing pages, too.

 But the more a campaign is personalized, the more relevant it is.
 And relevance means revenue.
-That means if an ad is personalized, it must drive visitors to a personalized post-click experience.
+That means if an ad is personalized, it must drive visitors to a personalized post-click landing page.
 Ad to post-click landing page and beyond, personalization must remain consistent.
 Otherwise, you provide a mismatched experience from ad to page.

 The good news

 Post-click automation is a class of software that allows advertisers to personalize from the pre-click stage to the post-click stage, and to optimize to continue improving.
-With its four pillars — ad mapping, scalable creation, optimization, and personalization — advertisers everywhere can create a personalized post-click experience for every ad.
+With its four pillars — ad mapping, scalable creation, optimization, and personalization — advertisers everywhere can create a personalized post-click landing page for every ad.
 The result is a conversion rate nearly 4x higher than average on key landing pages:

 When you consider the benefits for a business on a restricted budget, it’s easy to see why this is so meaningful.
 With a conversion rate of nearly 4x higher than average, you can generate the same number of conversions on key landing pages with less traffic.
 A few examples…